maanyab/DSTA24_group3/Reports/Milestone_2.md

 ## Task 4

-Our aim was to put particular definitions in separate files so that they can be used for various other programs as well.
-The manner in which we broke our code down will also make it easier to collaborate among our team members as in the future we can work on particular modules independently.
+Our aim was to put particular definitions in separate files so that the functionalities can be used for various other programs as well.
+The manner in which we broke our code down will also make it easier to collaborate among our team members in the future as we can work on particular modules independently.
 We modulised our code keeping in mind whether or not two functions are usually used together, if so then they go in the same file.
 For instance, if we are loading the data, we would have to do some preprocessing.
-There both functionality are included in the same file.
-Lastly, the intent was to structure the code in the way that it has a number of modular functions, therefore instead of waiting for the whole code to run, we can test each funtion individually to ensure the code works smoothly (unit testing).
+Therefore, both functionalities are included in the same file.
+Lastly, the intent was to structure the code in the way that it has a number of modular functions so that we can test each function individually to ensure the code works smoothly (unit testing), instead of waiting for the whole code to run.

 The table below shows code breakdown into modules -